 Software Lets Senders Assign Value to E-Mails

-Well, one thing you can't buy with that rebate check: a break - from too much information.
+MORNING EDITION: a break - from too much information.
 This week on MORNING EDITION we're focusing on the kind of information overload that comes with emails.
 But let's say you had to pay to send an email.
 It's a good bet you'd send only messages that were truly important, and that's the idea of a company called Seriosity.
 NPR's Wendy Kaufman reports.

 WENDY KAUFMAN: There are lots of solutions to email overload now being bandied about.
 Most are attempts to filter or prioritize stuff once it hits your mailbox.
 The company Seriosity believes the problem should be addressed at the source with the sender.